remix-run/react-router/docs/basics/Histories.md

 #### IE8, IE9 Support

-We feature detect to see if we can use the browser's native `History` api, if not, any call to transition around the app will result in _a full page reload_, which allows you to build your app and have a better experience for newer browsers, but still support old ones.
+We feature detect to see if we can use the browser's native `History` API, if not, any call to transition around the app will result in _a full page reload_, which allows you to build your app and have a better experience for newer browsers, but still support old ones.